kHarshit/kHarshit.github.io/_posts/2026-06-26-frontier-ai-models-evaluation-benchmarks.md

 Mathematical reasoning tests the ability to chain together logical steps to solve math and logic questions.

 ### GSM8K and HellaSwag
-GSM8K (grade-school math word problems) is saturated above 95%.
-HellaSwag (commonsense sentence completion) is saturated above 92%.
-These are now regression checks only.
+GSM8K tests grade-school math word problems.
+HellaSwag tests commonsense reasoning i.e. whether a model can pick the most sensible ending to a story.
+Both are now saturated with models scoring above 95% and 92% respectively.
+They are only useful as quick sanity checks to make sure a model isn't broken.

 ### AIME
 AIME (American Invitational Mathematics Examination) consists of 15 difficult competition math problems with integer answers.
 It became a useful evaluation once the easier tests saturated.
 Top frontier models in 2026 approach ceiling performance on AIME 2025, thus pushing the field toward harder contests like the USAMO and PutnamBench.

 ### FrontierMath
-It represents the current open frontier for mathematics.
-These are original problems crafted by expert mathematicians, spanning most major branches of math.
-As of mid-2026, frontier models score below 10%.
-It is one of the last benchmarks with genuinely vast headroom.
+It consists of hundreds of unpublished challenging math problems.
+These are divided into 4 difficulty tiers with level 4 for research-level math.

 ### ARC-AGI-2
-ARC-AGI-2, created by François Chollet, tests something fundamentally different: *fluid intelligence* — the ability to solve novel visual puzzles from just a few examples, with no relevant training data to draw on.
+ARC-AGI-2, created by François Chollet, tests something fundamentally different: *fluid intelligence*, ability to solve novel visual puzzles from just a few examples, with no relevant training data to draw on.
 The puzzles are grids of colored squares; the model must infer the underlying rule and complete the pattern.
 Where most benchmarks reward pattern-matching from training, ARC-AGI-2 requires reasoning from first principles.
-As of mid-2026, frontier models still perform below the best humans.
+As of mid-2026, GPT-5.5 leads the leaderboard at ~85%, surpassing the average individual human performance of ~66%.
+Top human panel scores (where multiple experts must agree) still exceed the best AI, but the gap has closed dramatically since past year.

 ## Coding & Software Engineering